 by Dr. Bill Rawls

 One of the biggest roadblocks to feeling your absolute best is restoring good digestive health.
-This is true for even the healthiest among us, but especially for those coping with a chronic illness like chronic Lyme disease, fibromyalgia, or chronic fatigue syndrome.
+This is true for even the healthiest among us, but especially for those coping with a chronic illness like chronic Lyme disease, fibromyalgia, or myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).

 That’s because without normal digestion, the body’s ability to absorb healing nutrients and remove toxins that disrupt homeostasis suffers greatly.
-What’s more, this very complex system is connected to every other system in the body.
-When digestion suffers, nothing works well.
+What’s more, this very complex system is connected to every other system in the body, so when digestion suffers, nothing works well.

-Slowly, awareness of the importance of digestive health is increasing, and I’m getting more and more questions about it.
+With each year, awareness of the importance of digestive health increases, and I get more and more questions about it.
 One I hear more now than ever: “What’s the best treatment for healing leaky gut syndrome?”
-What’s interesting is that leaky gut, also known as intestinal permeability, is not a new problem.
-It’s long been associated with gastrointestinal diseases like Crohn’s and Celiac.
+What’s interesting is that leaky gut, also known as intestinal permeability, isn’t a new problem.
+It’s long been associated with gastrointestinal (GI) diseases like Crohn’s and celiac disease.

 But leaky gut is a growing problem, and one that extends far beyond the gut.
-It’s now being linked with numerous serious symptoms and health concerns including autoimmune, inflammatory, and neurodegenerative diseases, including lupus, multiple sclerosis, rheumatoid arthritis, and Alzheimer’s.
+Research suggests it may be linked with numerous serious symptoms and health concerns, including autoimmune, inflammatory, and neurodegenerative diseases such as lupus, multiple sclerosis, rheumatoid arthritis, and Alzheimer’s.
 As prevalence and concern grow, so does the number of remedies being offered by various health and wellness companies.

-Instead, treating leaky gut requires a multifaceted approach, one that restores a healthy gut, diminishes the system disruptors that damaged it in the first place, and offers much-needed symptom relief.
+Instead, healing leaky gut requires a multifaceted approach, one that restores healthy gut function, diminishes the cellular stress factors and system disruptors that damaged it in the first place, and offers much-needed symptom relief.

-In this article, you’ll get the low-down on what you really need to know about overcoming leaky gut syndrome, including the signs and symptoms, causes, tests, and herbal and natural treatments and lifestyle changes that can turn your gut and overall health around for good.
+In this article, you’ll get the low-down on what you really need to know about overcoming leaky gut syndrome, including the signs and symptoms, causes, tests, and natural and herbal therapies, and lifestyle changes that can turn your gut and overall health around for good.